fdev31/thot/README.md

 - No patched OpenCV needed
 - Simple and friendly CLI
 - Python 2 & 3 compatible
-- platform + laser calibration done in less than two minutes, fully automated
+- fully automated calibration done in a minute

+## Help wanted!

+To find why the two point clouds are slightly deformed, probably I'm missing some math in calibration...

 ## Installation